kiniry/objective-c/s093030/assignment2/README.txt

 implement for example a public getter and a private setter.
 This is shown in the Citizen.m file with the spouse having a public getter and private setter.
-This is because we want anyone to be able to ask a Citizen what its current spouse is but we only want to change the spouse in a certain way from the outside (i.e. through the marry and divorce methods).
-The Citizen class however needs to change the spouse property internally which means that we need to allow a private setter.
+This is because we want anyone to be able to ask a Citizen what its current spouse is, but we only want to change the spouse in a certain way from "the outside" (i.e. through the marry and divorce methods).
+The Citizen class however needs to change the spouse property internally, which means that we need to allow a private setter.
+This is in order to prevent us from accessing the instance variable directly from other methods than the getter and setter as mentioned by Paul Hegarty.

-When it comes to public getter and private setter in C# it is a bit easier because we do not need to use field hiding, and we can just type: string myProperty { get; private set; }
+When it comes to public getter and private setter in C# it is a bit easier because we do not need to use field hiding, and we can just type:

+string myProperty { get; private set; }

 to achieve the same thing.

-When it comes to shadowing in C# the new keyword can be used (again) (notice it is not only an operator to make new objects but can also be used as a modifier to shadow properties).
+When it comes to shadowing in C# the new keyword can be used (again!
+Notice it is not only an operator to make new objects but can also be used as a modifier to shadow properties).
 To override properties the override keyword is used.